hisubram/mobilefoundation/build_custom_charts.md

 ### Line graph
 {:  #line_graph}

 The line graph allows for the visualization of some metric over time.
-This type of chart is valuable when you want to visualize data trending over time.
+This type of chart is valuable when you want to visualize the data that is trending over time.
 The first value to define when you create a line graph is **Measure**, which has the following possible values.

 * **Average** - averages a numeric property in the supplied event type.
 * **Total** - a total count of a property in the supplied event type.